Skip to content

 Login page example

-You can check the size of your page by using the network tab provided by your browser when you hard refresh the page.
-We recommend handling a limit of 2.5 MB for your pages, this will allow the average user to load the page with decent speed whilst not making the pages too big for it to affect your SEO.
+We recommend handling a limit of 2.5 MB for your pages, which will allow the average user to load the page with decent speed whilst not making the pages too big for it to affect your SEO.

 Naming conventions